Meredith Grey: Storylines

-Having settled back into life in Seattle, Meredith hosts a dinner party and at the party, Callie brings her new girlfriend, who is revealed to be Penny, the intern who worked on Derek at the hospital the night he died.
-Later at the event, Meredith finds out Penny will be joining her at Grey Sloan Memorial.
-Meredith is forced to work with Penny, and over time, decides to effectively train her to be a better surgeon.
-Meredith eventually forgives Penny, who becomes her favorite resident.
-Alex and Meredith continue their close, sibling-like relationship of being each other's "person", despite Jo's displeasure and inability to understand their closeness.
-He supports her when she is violently attacked by a disoriented patient, and she supports him through his legal difficulties.
-Alex initiates a weekly family waffle breakfast on Sundays, where he makes waffles for everyone in the house.
+Having settled back into life in Seattle, Meredith hosts a dinner party where her friend Callie Torres's (Sara Ramirez) new girlfriend Penny Blake (Samantha Sloyan) is revealed to be the intern who worked on Derek the night he died.
+Meredith is upset after she finds out Penny will be working at Grey Sloan Memorial.
+Over time, however, she decides to effectively train Penny to be a better surgeon and forgives her.
+Alex and Meredith continue their close, sibling-like relationship of being each other's "person" after Cristina's departure.
+He supports her when she is violently attacked by a disoriented patient, while she supports him through his legal difficulties.

-Meredith recovers enough to start seeing Nathan Riggs (Martin Henderson), Owen Hunt's former best friend, although their relationship is complicated by the fact that Maggie confesses to Meredith that she has feelings for Riggs.
+Meredith recovers enough to start seeing Nathan Riggs (Martin Henderson), although their relationship is complicated by the fact that Maggie confesses to Meredith that she has feelings for Riggs.
 Additionally, Meredith is not ready to declare their relationship formally or publicly.
-Eventually, she accepts her relationship with Riggs, but it's complicated again by the unexpected return of Owen's sister, Megan Hunt (Abigail Spencer), Riggs' fiancée.
-Meredith finds herself in another love triangle when Megan rejects Riggs because he is still in love with Meredith, but Meredith pushes them to be together.
+Eventually, she accepts her relationship with Riggs, but it is complicated again by the unexpected return of Owen's sister, Megan Hunt (Abigail Spencer), Riggs' fiancée, which ultimately ends their budding romance.

-After her relationship with Riggs ends, Meredith is nominated for a Harper Avery Award for her groundbreaking abdominal transplant surgery on Megan.
-After failing to attend the awards ceremony to stay for a medical trauma, post-surgery, Meredith learns with all her closest friends in the OR and gallery that she has won the Harper Avery Award.
+Afterwards, Meredith is nominated for a Harper Avery Award for her groundbreaking abdominal transplant surgery on Megan.
+After failing to attend the awards ceremony to stay for a medical trauma, Meredith learns with all her closest friends in the OR and gallery that she has won the Harper Avery Award.
 After her win, Meredith throws herself into her work and is chosen to continue her project by the hospital's research contest.
-However, when she has difficulty getting access to a patented polymer from Europe, she is dragged back into her mother's past, as it is Ellis' former best friend, Marie, who is unwilling to help Meredith out.
-Eventually, Meredith discovers the full truth about Marie and Ellis' falling out and is able to repair some of the damage.
+However, she is dragged back into her mother's past, as she meets Ellis' former best friend, Marie, who she had a falling out with.
+Eventually, Meredith discovers what happened in the past and is able to repair some of the damage.

-During Jo and Alex's wedding, Meredith is kissed by a drunken Andrew DeLuca (Giacomo Gianniotti), and the two brush it off.
-Meredith starts dating again with the help of her matchmaker patient, CeCe, but is pursued by Andrew, who has realized his feelings for her.
+During Jo and Alex's wedding that Meredith ends up officiating, she is kissed by a drunken Andrew DeLuca (Giacomo Gianniotti), and the two brush it off.
+Meredith starts dating again and she is pursued by Andrew, who realized he had feelings for her.
 Meredith also gets interest from Atticus Lincoln (Chris Carmack), a new orthopedic surgeon, and briefly finds herself in another love triangle.
 During her romantic dilemma, her estranged father, Thatcher, passes away, though they are able to make peace before his death.
 Eventually, Meredith chooses Andrew, and the two begin a relationship.
 Meredith breaks the hospital record for the longest single surgery and then begins research on an ingestible diagnostic device.